 Liberia does not limit the number of children per family, but it is subject to a case by case review by Small World and the Ministry of Gender in Liberia.
 Liberia refers children 1 – 15 years of age.

-Married heterosexual couples who have been married for at least 3 years may apply to adopt from Small World’s Liberia program.
+Married heterosexual couples who have been married for at least 3 years, and single heterosexual women, may apply to adopt from Small World’s Liberia program.

 In accordance with Small World’s mission statement, our Liberia program is open to Christian families only.